celery/celery/CONTRIBUTING.rst

         $ isort my_module.py --diff

-Creating pull requests is easy, and also let you track the progress of your contribution.
+Creating pull requests is easy, and they also let you track the progress of your contribution.
 Read the `Pull Requests`_ section in the GitHub Guide to learn how this is done.